seL4/capdl/README.md

 capDL-tool
 ==========

-This tool is intended to be used to assist working with capDL textual specifications.
-In particular, it can parse input files into a variety of different output formats, including Isabelle theory files and C souce files that can be given to the capDL initialiser.
+This tool is intended to be used with capDL textual specifications.
+In particular, it can parse input files into a variety of different output formats, including Isabelle theory files and C source files that can be given to the capDL initialiser.

 For usage instructions run 'make' and then './parse-capDL'.

-For details of the Capability Distribution Language a specification is provided in the 'doc/' directory.
-Run 'make' in this directory to generate 'capDL.pdf'.
+For details of the Capability Distribution Language, see the specification in the 'doc/' directory.
+Run 'make' in that directory to generate 'capDL.pdf'.

 Repository overview